 National parks are some of the most spectacular places you can visit in the U.S.—but we’ll be the first to admit that they get an unfair amount of glory compared to their state counterparts.
 Though typically smaller than national parks, many state parks still offer stunning scenery, local history, and trails for outdoor recreation.
-And since they’re state run, these areas are not affected by the partial government shutdown.

-One of the best ways you can help national parks right now is by not visiting them until the government opens back up.
-But don’t let that stop you from heading out and exploring.
 According to the National Association of State Park Directors, there are 8,565 state park areas in the U.S., and many are within close proximity of a national park.
 Here are some of our favorite state parks, plus a few bonus destinations.

 Instead of Arches National Park and Canyonlands National Park: